Mika X: Name

 Mika X was named Terrance John Pou at birth, but was adopted to a family who changed his name to Neil Gudsell.
-In 1988, Musician Dalvanius Prime told him to change his name to the non-binary name Mika.
+In 1988, musician Dalvanius Prime told him to change his name to the non-binary name Mika.
 He has since gone by Mika, Mika Haka or Mika X, and currently goes by Mika X.

 Early life

 Mika X was born on 8 February 1962 in Timaru, New Zealand to Elizabeth Halkett and was adopted at birth by New Zealand European couple Dawn and Bill Gudsell.
 He came out as gay at age 12.
 While attending Timaru Boys High School, he played rugby and competed in athletics, including at the national athletics championship.
-In 1988 Mika placed eighth in the Inaugural Suzuki World Cup aerobic championships.
+In 1988 Mika placed eighth in the inaugural Suzuki World Cup aerobic championships.

 After high school, Mika became a hairdresser in the small suburb of Spreydon, Christchurch; however, after winning New Zealand Flash Dance Championships he quit his job and opened up his own dance studio, Miyake Dance Studio at Peterborough Arts Centre.
-In 1982, Mika moved to Los Angeles with his African American Navy boyfriend for nine months before eventually returning to New Zealand.
-Mika moved to Christchurch in 1984 and attended New Zealand School of Dance in 1985, but left the school nine months later.
+In 1982, Mika moved to Los Angeles with his boyfriend, an African-American man in the US Navy, for nine months before returning to New Zealand.
+Mika moved to Christchurch in 1984 and attended the New Zealand School of Dance in 1985, but left the school nine months later.

 Performance career

 Early stage and television work

-In 1985 Mika joined Te Ohu Whakaari, a Wellington Maori theatre company which toured nationally and internationally.
+In 1985, Mika joined Te Ohu Whakaari, a Wellington Maori theatre company which toured nationally and internationally.
 The next year, Mika left Te Ohu Whakaari and moved to Dunedin to work on a Te Maori exhibition.

 He performed his one-man show Mahi Whakangahau in 1988.
-During the show Mika performed New Zealand songs, including "I Have Loved Me A Man" by Allison Durbin.
+During the show, Mika performed New Zealand songs, including "I Have Loved Me A Man" by Allison Durbin.
 The single was released by Warner Music with a music video promoting safe sex.

-In 1989 he played Constable Ra in the TV drama Shark in the Park and also the young Carmen Rupe in the TV biopic Carmen.
+In 1989, he played Constable Ra in the TV drama Shark in the Park and also the young Carmen Rupe in the TV biopic Carmen.
 His solo show Neil Gudsell Uncooked produced by Merata Mita was performed at the 1990 Adelaide Fringe.